 Did you know you can buy and sell shares and ETF funds with no dealing fees?

-- Click my referral link.
+- Click my Freetrade referral link (you must do this first)

 - Download the Freetrade app via Apple Apple Store or Google Play